melissa-mk/CSC120-A4/rubric.md

 _YES_ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications

-_PART_ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level
+_YES_ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level

 _YES_ 1 pt: The `Engine` class has a functional constructor